A wonderful group of people have contributed to the concepts, content and look of this site. You're terrific, and thank you,

-To Ginnie McDevitt for her on-going encouragement, insight and help, and to Rief Kanan, the late Joseph Cody and to Dan Pomerleau of TEC (now Vistage), for their help and encouragement.
+To Rief Kanan, Ginnie McDevitt, and the late Joseph Cody of Vistage (www.vistage.com), for their insights, help and encouragement.

-To the resource speakers for The Executive Committee, TEC (now Vistage) (www.tecceo.com), who have brought us some of our most fundamental concepts:
+To the Vistage resource speakers, who have brought us some of our most fundamental concepts:

 - Peter Schutz and Gerry Faust (and the work of Ichak Adizes)

-- Herb Meyer for creating “a cost-effective way to see what’s coming” (www.lookoutpoint.com).
+- Herb Meyer for creating a cost-effective way to see what's coming.

-To Wayne Dyer for “Don’t die with your music still in you.”
+To the late Wayne Dyer for "Don't die with your music still in you."

-To Robin Williams, no, not the actor, the Graphic Design teacher, and author, with John Tollett, of The Non-Designer’s Web Book (www.ratz.com) for the longtime graphics education, and “the path.”
+To Robin Williams, no, not the late actor, the Graphic Design teacher, and author, with John Tollett, of The Non-Designer's Web Book (www.ratz.com) for the longtime graphics education, and the path.